MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-protection.md

         The previously configured protection settings are retained as an archived protection template, and will be displayed again if you change the option back to **Protect**.
 You do not see this template in the Azure portal but if necessary, you can still manage the template by using [PowerShell](configure-templates-with-powershell.md).
 This behavior means that content remains accessible if it has this label with the previously applied protection settings.

-         When a label has this setting is applied:
+         When a label has this **Not configured** protection setting is applied:

          - If the content was previously protected without using a label, that protection is preserved.